7 TIPS FOR AIRPORT SECURITY

 1. Remember 3-1-1

 This is TSA’s quick little reminder about liquids in your carry on.
 Each passenger is allowed one quart sized clear bag to hold all of their liquid items that will go into their carry on.
 Each liquid container needs to be 3.4 ounces or less.
 (Both the container itself as well as the amount must not be larger than 3.4 ounces.)
 If you are packing a water bottle for your trip, you may pack it in your carry on, as long as it is empty.
+Since COVID-19, passengers are now allowed to carry up to 12 ounces of hand sanitizer in their carry on.
+Please note that this could cause delays in getting through security as the bottles will have to go through an extra screening process.

 TSA requires that all passengers that all passengers remove their jacket, belts, shoes, and the contents of their pockets before stepping through the metal detectors or millimeter wave advanced imaging technology machines.
 We highly recommend wearing shoes that can be taken off and on easily.
 A large group all wearing lace-up boots or tennis shoes adds time in line for the group and for other passengers.